 Introduction:

 The Brief Interventions for Weight Loss (BWeL) trial was a two-armed parallel randomised study with an intervention and a control arm.
-In this trial, patients with a BMI>30 who were not actively seeking to lose weight, were randomized to receive either a brief free referral to a commercial weight management programme (the intervention arm), or brief weight loss advice (the control arm), at the end of a typical consultation with their GP.
+In this trial, patients with a BMI>30 who were not actively seeking to lose weight were randomized to receive either a brief free referral to a commercial weight management programme (the intervention arm), or brief weight loss advice (the control arm).
+The intervention was conducted at the end of a typical consultation with their GP.

 In this trial both the control group and the active intervention group lost more weight than is lost on average by people with a BMI >30 over a year (300g)3 .
-Whilst the control arm showed a mean self-reported weight loss of 2.91kg in the 3-month follow up1, no research has yet examined aspects of their referral which may have contributed to changes in patient behaviour which resulted in this weight loss.
-This project aims to identify the Behavioural Change Techniques (BCTs) used by GPs in the control arm of the study and to examine associations between these BCTs and patient weight loss 3 months after the first consultation.
+Whilst the control arm showed a mean weight loss of 1.04kg in the 12-month follow up1, no research has yet examined aspects of their referral which may have contributed to changes in patient behaviour which resulted in this weight loss.
+This project aims to identify the Behavioural Change Techniques (BCTs) used by GPs in the control arm of the study and to examine associations between these BCTs and patient weight loss 12 months after the first consultation.
 We will use Michie’s v1 behavioural change taxonomy4 and the CALO-RE taxonomy of behaviour change techniques5.

 The following questions will be investigated:

+Are any BCTs or BCT domains associated with patients reporting having taken effective action on their weight at 12 months?

-Are any BCTs used by GPs in the control arm of the BWeL trial associated with significant mean mean weight loss at 3 months?
+Are any BCTs or BCT domains used by GPs in the control arm of the BWeL trial associated with significant mean weight loss at 12 months?

-Are certain BCTs associated with patients losing ≥5% of their bodyweight?
+Are any BCTs or BCT domains associated with patients losing ≥5% of their bodyweight?

-Are certain BCTs associated with patients reporting having taken effective action on their weight at three months?

-Which BCT domains that led to significant weight loss were used most frequently?

-Was GP fidelity to the training video associated with greater patient mean mean weight loss?
+Was GP fidelity to the training video associated with greater patient mean weight loss?

 Was the number of individual BCTs used associated with patient weight loss, or action on their weight?

 Methods:

+Exclusion criteria

+In the BWeL trial the exclusion criteria excluded those who were pregnant/planning pregnancy, those who had undergone bariatric surgery, those who had completed a weight management plan or had used pharmacotherapy in the last three months or were currently enrolled and those attending to discuss weight3.

 Data sources and processing

 In the BWeL trial half of all patients were randomly selected for audio recording.
-Our research examines 232 intervention recordings of interactions between GPs and patients in the control arm, where GPs delivered brief weight loss advice.
-Participants were telephoned after 3 months, where they self-reported weight loss, and seen by a researcher at 12 months, where they were weighed using the Tanita SC-240MA Body Composition Analyser, which was used to measure BMI at the beginning of the trial.
+Our research examines 224 intervention recordings of interactions between GPs and patients in the control arm, where GPs delivered brief weight loss advice.
+Participants were telephoned after 3 months, where they self-reported weight loss, and were seen by a researcher at 12 months, where they were weighed using the Tanita SC-240MA Body Composition Analyser.
+This was also used to measure weight at the beginning of the trial.
+Height was also measured, and from these measurements BMI was calculated.
 At both 3 and 12 months the researchers determined whether participants had tried to lose weight and how they had had done this, recording whether it was effective or not.